Set up automated, professional, formatted PDFs from Drupal webforms using Views and Rules - and have them emailed once created.

 - Value for ATTACHMENTS: sites/default/files/viewspdf/info-[data:sid].pdf

-- Important: this matches what you entered above in STORE PATH, but includes .pdf at the end
+- Important: this should match whatever you entered above in STORE PATH, but this time, it includes .pdf at the end

 - Value for all other fields: whatever you need